Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM (Extended Version): Discussion

 \subsection{Limitations}

 As evidenced by our evaluation, \tool can miss bugs in programs with data races, and cannot interleave single-threaded co-routines.
 Additionally, \tool's handling of timed waits and sleep statements introduces practically improbable schedules.
 For example, consider a thread that sleeps for 10 seconds, waiting for a flag to be updated by another thread.
 According to the JLS~\cite{JLS-MemoryModel}, ``neither \code{Thread.sleep} nor \code{Thread.yield} have any synchronization semantics''; thus, a schedule where the sleep completes before the other thread has made any progress is valid.
-However, we have observed some developers treating such unlikely scenarios to be false positives.
+However, we have observed some developers being unwilling to fix such issues given their improbability.
 In future work, we plan to use statistical methods or allow user configurations to suppress such warnings.